-Nearly eight years after she vanished, speculation about the fate of missing Alabama high school graduate Natalee Holloway continues.
-Most believe she is dead while others claim that she lives on in slavery.
+On May 30, 2005, Alabama high school graduate Natalee Holloway vanished while on a class trip to Aruba.
+Some believe she was murdered by wealthy playboy Joran van der Sloot, while others claim that she lives on in white slavery.
 The mystery surrounding her disappearance has proved an enduring one that continues to draw professional and amateur sleuths alike.

 After the devastating abduction and murder of his daughter Laura, Tim Miller started Texas EquuSearch, which uses the latest technology to find missing loved ones.